M-Ibrahim2/M-Ibrahim2/README.md

 ### 🌐 Browser Automation & Data Extraction

-Built browser-automation pipelines using **Playwright** to collect, structure, and process information from multiple websites.
+Built browser-automation pipelines using **Playwright** to collect, structure and process information from multiple websites.

 - Scraped data from **25+ websites** for an e-commerce application
 - Automated structured data collection into Google Sheets